ReChronoRain/HyperCeiler/README_en-US.md

 This module <b>does not support</b> `third-party MIUI/Xiaomi HyperOS ROMs with a lot of modifications`, `system software with a lot of modifications`, and some `international MIUI/Xiaomi HyperOS ROMs`.

 Before submitting feedback, please pay attention to whether there is already the same feedback to avoid causing trouble to developers.
-Spending the same energy reading the same feedback is a waste of time
+Spending the same energy reading the same feedback is a waste of time.

 HyperCeiler has stopped maintaining the MIUI ROM for Android 11-12.
-Currently, except for core scopes such as the system framework and system ui, in principle other scopes can be used normally.
-If you want to use the core scope, please stay in [this version](https:// github.com/ReChronoRain/Cemiuiler/releases/tag/1.3.130)
+Currently, except for core scopes such as the System Framework and System UI, in principle other scopes can be used normally.
+If you want to use the core scope, please stay in [this version](https://github.com/ReChronoRain/Cemiuiler/releases/tag/1.3.130).

 ## Supported apps